ArbitRandomUser/julia-repl-vi/README.md

 If you want to try this out , get `start.jl` and run it with (`include("start.jl")`) in the repl.
 `julia -i start.jl` will not work.

-Built on [RepLMaker.jl](https://github.com/MasonProtter/ReplMaker.jl) and a minor tweak on LineEdit.
+Built on [ReplMaker.jl](https://github.com/MasonProtter/ReplMaker.jl) and a minor tweak on some functions from LineEdit and REPL.

 whats mapped ...